koiosonline/TDFA/termbase/readme.md

 #### Stock symbol
 A stock symbol is an abbreviation used to uniquely identify publicly traded shares of a particular stock.
 Stock symbols are also known as "ticker symbols".<br/><br/>
 #### Stop limit
-A stop-limit order is a conditional trade that combines the features of stop with those of a limit order and is used to control risk.<br/><br/>
+A stop-limit order is a conditional trade that combines the features of stop with those of a limit order and is used to control risk.
+A stop-limit executes a buy/sell order at a predetermined price by a trader, resulting in the limiting of your losses.
+A stop-limit is thus a type of stop loss.<br/><br/>
 #### Stop loss
 A stop-loss order is an order placed to buy or sell a security when it reaches a certain price.
 Stop loss orders are there to limit a trader’s loss on a position.<br/><br/>
 #### Stop market
-<br/><br/>
+Similar to the stop limit, but a market order is used, executing a trade against current prices in the order book.
+Note that the taker fee is paid for this order.
+A more expensive stop loss, but often with a higher guarantee of executing.<br/><br/>
 #### Stop run
 Stop run, also known as stop loss hunting, refers to a situation where market participants are pushing the price of a stock to a level where they believe other traders have placed stop orders.
 Most of the times this is just above or below a support or resistance level.<br/><br/>
 #### Straddle
 A straddle is an options strategy involving the purchase of both a put and call option for the same expiration date and strike price on the same underlying.<br/><br/>
 #### Supply
-Supply is an economic concept that describes the total amount of a specific good or service that is available at the marketplace.<br/><br/>
+Supply is an economic concept that describes the total amount of a specific good or service that is available or is offered at the marketplace.<br/><br/>
 #### Support
 A support level is a certain price level at which the value of an asset repeatedly stops falling and bounces back up.<br/><br/>
 #### Swap